14 Weirdest Paintings by René Magritte

-I love to watch people who see his art for the first time.
-Magritte’s art became well known for a number of witty and thought-provoking images which during the first contact, often causes a huge brain error.
+I love to watch people looking at his art for the first time.
+René Magritte’s art became well-known for a number of witty and thought-provoking images which during first contact, often cause a brain error.
 And it’s understandable when we connect Magritte to Surrealism.
-He often depicted ordinary objects in an unusual context, his work is known for challenging observers’ preconditioned perceptions of reality.
+He often depicted ordinary objects in an unusual context, and his work is known for challenging observers’ preconditioned perceptions of reality.

-Today we have for you 14 images painted by Magritte, that can be described as “weird”.
+Here we have 14 images painted by René Magritte that can be described as “weird.”
 While looking at them, don’t forget to have a look at the object’s title.
-It usually gives an additional layer of the interpretation of the painting.
+It usually gives an additional layer to the interpretation of the painting.

 The absolute classic.
 The Treachery of Images highlights the gap between language and meaning.
 Magritte combines the caption and the image in such a fashion that he forces us to question the importance of the sentence and the word.
-“Pipe,” for instance, is no more an actual pipe than a picture of a pipe can be smoked.
-If you want to know more about this painting, we have devoted the whole article to it.
+“Pipe,” for instance, is no more an actual pipe than a picture of a pipe that can actually be smoked.

 Frustrated desires are a common theme in Magritte’s work.
 A barrier of fabric prevents the intimate embrace between two lovers, transforming an act of passion into one of isolation and frustration.

-Look what has happened here.
+Look what happened here.
 Memory with a wound on her head.
-Is it memory bleeding out?
-Will memory be lost if the wound is not bandaged and the blood flow stopped?
-Does the effort to re-member heal the wound and thus stanch the bleeding?
+Is a memory bleeding out?
+Will the memory be lost if the wound is not bandaged and the blood flow stopped?
+Does the effort to remember heal the wound and thus stanch the bleeding?

 The painting highlights a number of themes common in Magritte’s work.
 It is also one of many paintings to play with the concept of scale by juxtaposing objects normally of different sizes.

 Here Magritte associates two objects with opposing functions – repelling and containing water.
 Magritte wrote in a letter to his friend: